 Policies tend to be larger than the cost of a funeral, and this can provide enough financial compensation to let parents or guardians take off more time from work to grieve.

 Many whole life policies allow you to grow money on top of the death benefit.
-This cash value is accumulated through interest earned on a portion of the premium, but you can also purchase a “participating policy” that pays out annual dividends.
+This cash value is accumulated through interest earned on a portion of the premium, but you can also purchase a “participating life insurance policy” that pays out annual dividends.

 Depending on when you purchase the policy, the cash value should be sizeable when you transfer the policy to your child.
 This cash value can be used for major expenses such as: